Regulations

 1. Eligibility

 The list of countries allowed to participate is closed.
-These are (in alphabetical order) Belgium, France, Great Britain, Ireland, Italy, Luxembourg, Netherlands, Portugal, Spain and Switzerland.
+These are (in alphabetical order) Belgium, France, Ireland, Italy, Luxembourg, Netherlands, Portugal, Spain, Switzerland and United Kingdom.

 Contestants are chosen by their national olympiad’s organizers.